Joelma (singer): Biography

-Joelma Mendes da Silva was born in the city of Almeirim, Pará, on June 22, 1974, daughter seamstress Mary of Nazareth da Silva Mendes and gold miner José Benahum Mendes, being the fifth of the couple's seven children.
+Joelma Mendes da Silva was born in the city of Almeirim, Pará, on June 22, 1974, daughter seamstress Maria de Nazaré da Silva Mendes and gold miner José Benahum Mendes, being the fifth of the couple's seven children.
 Joelma claims to have been the victim of domestic violence in childhood; Her father was an alcoholic, and brutally assaulted his wife and children, and later, he would abandon them when Joelma was only eight years old.
 Because of this, she and her siblings were forced to be raised only by their mother and had no contact with their father for about 35 years.
 Years after her father's abandonment, two of her brothers were murdered.

 Her interest in music happened during the end of her childhood to the beginning of her youth, when she sang in the musical choir of an evangelical church, where his mother worked as a choral conductor.
 As a teenager, Joelma began to participate and win talent shows at a local festival performing dubbing by artists such as Sula Miranda and Xuxa.
 At the age of 19, he made his local debut performing for the first time at the Art and Culture Fair of Almeirim (Fearca).
 The event was recorded in videotape and given by a friend of Joelma, to the then producer and instrumentalist of the band Fazendo Arte, Nide Braga.
 Nide was looking for a singer who had a good performance on the stage and, after seeing the performance of the young woman in the images, ended up inviting her to participate in a test to join the band.
 Initially, Joelma refused the invitation, since she did not pretend to become a singer, aiming to join the profession of lawyer, but he came to accept it.
 With that, Joelma moved to Belém.

 In 1994, after being approved, it signs with Gravasom and they release the debut album of the group, the self-titled Fazendo Arte.
 In 1996, the second and last album the group is available, the titled band Banda Fazendo Arte II, issued by the newly formed label Atração Fonográfica.
 In the band, with the exception of vocalist, Joelma also acted as choreographer, dancer, stylist and backing vocal.
 In 1998, she left the group and founded the band Eu, whose band name refers to Joelma herself, for "being ashamed" of her name at the beginning, ending the band's activities in the same year to pursue a career as an artist ground.
 In 1998 also, at a luncheon in the singer's home Kim Marques in Belém, Joelma met musician and music producer Ximbinha.
 Thus, Joelma invited him to produce her debut album as a solo artist.
 At the time, her stage name was signed as Joelma Lins.
 During the recordings, they started dating, and after completion of the workproduction, chose to discard it and founded a new band, which is the Banda Calypso, founded in June 1999.